Ford Fiesta hatchback - Interior & comfort (2017-2023)

 Elsewhere, the look is dominated by the infotainment system.
 The cheapest models in the range no longer have a simple 4.2-inch display or a 6.5-inch infotainment system.
-Instead, even the entry-level Trend now has a tablet-style eight-inch SYNC 3 screen that looks a little jarring in the way it juts out from the top of the dashboard, almost like an afterthought.
+Instead, even the entry-level Trend now has a tablet-style eight-inch SYNC 2.5 screen that looks a little jarring in the way it juts out from the top of the dashboard, almost like an afterthought.
 Fortunately, it turns out to be a pleasure to use.
 It’ll recognise pinch-and-swipe gestures and also has the advantage of considerably reducing button count – the myriad identical small buttons in the previous model weren’t the easiest to use.
 The dedicated button to black the display out at night is a thoughtful touch too. one that we wish was fitted more widely.
+If Ford had chosen to fit its latest SYNC 4 system in the facelifted car, the Fiesta would be pretty near the top of the class for tech.
+Instead, even SYNC 3 is now an optional extra.

-The trim level line-up consists of Trend, Titanium, Titanium X, ST-Line, ST-Line X and Vignale, with an SUV-style Fiesta Active and sporty Fiesta ST also available and reviewed separately.
+The main trim level line-up consists of Trend, Titanium, the ST-Line with its sporty styling, and an SUV-style Fiesta Active and performance hot-hatch Fiesta ST also available and reviewed separately.
 The previous, rather starkly equipped entry-level Style is gone, and so is the smaller Ford KA+ city car.

-This means all Fiestas are pretty comprehensively equipped, with air-conditioning, DAB radio, Apple CarPlay and Android Auto, a Quickclear heated windscreen, hill-start assistance, auto headlights, alloy wheels, Ford’s MyKey driver profile settings, remote-control central locking and Bluetooth standard on all models.
-In June 2020, the FordPass Connect function was also made standard, giving online connectivity and extra features accessed via a smartphone app.
+All Fiestas are pretty comprehensively equipped, however, with air-conditioning, DAB radio, Apple CarPlay and Android Auto, a Quickclear heated windscreen, hill-start assistance, auto headlights, alloy wheels, Ford’s MyKey driver profile settings, remote-control central locking and Bluetooth standard across the range.
+In June 2020, the FordPass Connect function was also made standard, giving online connectivity and extra features accessed via a smartphone app, but this is now an optional extra when SYNC2.5 is upgraded to SYNC3.

-Titanium has a very well rounded specification and is expected to be the big seller among private buyers.
+Titanium has a very well-rounded specification and is a big seller with private buyers.
 Chrome trim and rear privacy glass establish its look, while auto-dipping headlights, rain-sensing wipers and power-folding mirrors add convenience.
-Cruise control, keyless go and rear parking sensors do the same inside, while infotainment is upgraded to a system with navigation.
-The Titanium X gets the B&O audio system, as well as part-leather front seats, wireless phone charging and keyless entry.
+Keyless start and rear parking sensors do the same.